 Finally keep in mind

-Just a few hundred, perhaps one thousand “whales” hold most of the ‘non-lost’ Bitcoin.
+This leaves only 0.00225 BTC per person on this planet.
+However: a few hundred, perhaps one thousand “whales” hold most of the ‘non-lost’ Bitcoin.
 And then there are the hundreds of thousands of people who own at least 1 to 50 BTC and will perhaps never sell.

 Makes you think.
 I remember doubting Bitcoin at some points in the past few years, but this list has me convinced it’s here to stay: